ronnyma/DataSciSpec/Getting_Cleaning/CodeBook.md

 Fourthly, the column names are cleaned up to be human reader friendly (see the beginning of the isection "Code Book").

 Finally, an independent set is derived from this set.
-We aggregate by subject and activity[id] and apply the function mean to each segment of values, which in turn yields the mean values as described scetion "Feature Selection"
+We aggregate by subject and activity[id] and apply the function mean to each segment of values, which in turn yields the mean values as described section "Feature Selection"